gkeary/contribute/README.md

 JavaScript Runtime Required
 ===============================

-Rails 3.1 requires special handling on Linux for the JavaScript runtime.
+Rails 3.1 needs a Javascript runtime and on Linux this requires special handling.
-Without a runtime, rails commands like  *rails server* throw an exception and says:
+Without a runtime, rails commands like  *rails server* throw an exception saying:

     Linux Could not find a JavaScript runtime.